ccdexplorer/ccdexplorer-site/README.md

 ### Prerequisites

-1. An API Key from [api.ccdexplorer.io](https://api.ccdexplorer.io).
+1. An API Key.
+You can purchase a key on https://api.ccdexplorer.io or request a development API key on Telegram (DM me).

 ### Install and Run
 0. Git clone, make a venv (`python3 -m venv .venv`) and activate it.